EventStore/EventStore/docs/security.md

 Due to security reasons the DefaultAdminPassword and DefaultOpsPassword options can only be set through environment variables.
 The user will receive the error message if they try to pass the options using command line or config file.
 :::

-### Allow anonymous access to some endpoints and streams
+### Anonymous access to streams

 Historically, anonymous users with network access have been allowed to read/write streams that do not have access control lists.

-This is now disabled by default but can be enabled with this setting.
+This is now disabled by default but can be enabled by setting `AllowAnonymousStreamAccess` to `true`.

 | Format               | Syntax                                     |
 |:---------------------|:-------------------------------------------|